M7mdAyman29/Brain-tomur/README.md

 # Brain-tomur
-This model detect tumor in brain
+This model detect tumor in brain by using CNN and VGG 16